systems-rg/systems-rg.github.io/wss22-cloud-labs.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+title: Cloud labs for WSS, 2022
 layout: page
 toc: false
 ---

-# Cloud labs for WSS, 2022

 We will build a distributed word count application.
 But for simplicity, we will pretend that our multi-core system is a distributed system in itself.